-Even so, the first quarter saw the discontinuance of another 214.0 routemiles of railway infrastructure, all of which was situated in northwestern Saskatchewan.
-Although much of this had been operated by the Carlton Trail Railway (CTR) since 1997, it encompassed three sections of former CN track: the Meadow Lake Subdivision; the Big River Subdivision; and the Blaine Lake Subdivision.
+Even so, the first half of the 2012-13 crop year saw the discontinuance of another 230.1 route-miles of railway infrastructure.
+The vast majority of this, encompassing some 191.4 route-miles, was situated in northwestern Saskatchewan and had been sold by CN to the Carlton Trail Railway (CTR) in 1997.
 Declining traffic volumes in the face of mounting maintenance costs had led the CTR to suspend service on these lines in 2009.
-Following their subsequent listing as discontinuance candidates, local interests tried to put forward a purchase offer but ultimately failed to come to terms with the carrier.
-Following the collapse of these negotiations, both the CTR and CN moved to abandon these lines altogether.
+Following their subsequently listing as discontinuance candidates, local interests tried to put forward a purchase offer but ultimately were unable to come to terms with the carrier.
+With the collapse of a negotiated sale, the CTR moved to finalize the abandonment of these lines altogether.
+This action was coupled with CN's decision to abandon its connecting 22.6-route-mile section of the Blaine Lake Subdivision at the same time, thereby raising the first-quarter reduction to 214.0 route-miles.